dustinspecker/awesome-eslint/readme.md

 - [functional](https://github.com/jonaskello/eslint-plugin-functional) - ESLint rules to disable mutation and promote fp in JavaScript and TypeScript.
 - [Immutable](https://github.com/jhusain/eslint-plugin-immutable) - Disable all mutation in JavaScript.
 - [new-with-error](https://github.com/Trott/eslint-plugin-new-with-error) - Require errors to be thrown using `new`.
+- [no-constructor-bind](https://github.com/markalfred/eslint-plugin-no-constructor-bind) - Encourages use of class properties by reporting use of `this` with `bind` or setting state in constructors.
 - [no-inferred-method-name](https://github.com/johnstonbl01/eslint-no-inferred-method-name) - Custom rule for ESLint that checks for inferred method names within object literals.
 - [no-loops](https://github.com/buildo/eslint-plugin-no-loops) - It's 2019 and you still use loops?
 - [no-restricted-syntax](https://github.com/brettz9/eslint-plugin-query) - Show queried syntax's content in messages.